-Coding modifications to the NJRTM-E were performed to model implementation of only the Interchange 14 to Interchange 14A improvements while maintaining existing geometries and numbers of lanes in other areas of the NB-HCE corridor, to assess the impact of this potential Build scenario.
-Level of service analysis, based on lane assessment, showed that a four-lane facility will still be warranted based on these revised traffic forecasts.
-Independent Utility is established because the project limits are at logical termini (Interchange 14 and Interchange 14A).
-The project improvements are usable and justifiable in that they address capacity and operational deficiencies between the two interchanges and will adequately serve increased truck traffic between the Turnpike/I-78 corridors and the port facilities in Bayonne and Jersey City.
-Construction of the project improvements can be performed independently of the other Program improvements, with geometry and pavement at the easterly project limit specified to not preclude the Authority from considering any improvement option or schedule for the NB-HCE further east.
+Coding modifications to the NJRTM-E were performed to model implementation of only the Interchange 14 to Interchange 14A improvements while maintaining existing geometries and numbers of lanes in other areas of the NB-HCE corridor, to assess the impact of this potential Project Build scenario.
+Level of service analysis, based on lane assessment, showed that a fourlane roadway in each direction will still be warranted.
+The two-lane NB-HCE roadway east of Interchange 14A still would not adequately serve forecasted eastbound traffic demand during the future year weekday AM peak hour with the NB-HCE Interchange 14 to Interchange 14A Project constructed.

+Independent Utility criteria are still satisfied because the Build scenario Project limits are at logical termini: Interchange 14 and Interchange 14A.
+The Project improvements are usable and justifiable in that they address capacity and operational deficiencies between the two interchanges and will adequately serve increased truck traffic between the Turnpike/I-78 corridors and the port facilities in Bayonne and Jersey City.
+Construction of the Project improvements can be performed independently of the other Program improvements, with geometry and pavement at the easterly limit of the proposed Interchange 14A area such that it does not preclude the Authority from considering any improvement option or schedule for the NB-HCE further east of Interchange 14A.
+Finally, improvements are not required on the two-lane NB-HCE roadway east of Interchange 14A solely because of the Interchange 14 to Interchange 14A would fail to serve future traffic activity in the 2050 No-Build scenario when even the NB-HCE roadway Interchange 14 to 14A Project improvements are not constructed.